Virtualization-projects/ee-workshop/DESKTOP.md

 # Developing applications with Docker Desktop Enterprise

-Docker Enterprise 3.0 is the first Containers-as-a-Service platform to that extends from the developer's desktop to production.
+Docker Enterprise 3.0 is the first Containers-as-a-Service platform that extends from the developer’s desktop to production.
 Docker Desktop Enterprise offers developers the ability to create container-based applications quickly and easily, even if they have little prior knowledge of Docker or Kubernetes.
-Developers on Windows 10 can create both Windows and Linux applications and developers on macOS can create Linux applications with Docker Desktop Enterprise.
-Application templates enable development managers, application architects, and security teams collaborate and create  templates, enabling developers to quickly get started coding with pre-approved guardrails that follow company standards, while still allowing flexibility to innovate.
-Docker Enterprise is the first platform to support both Docker Swarm and Kubernetes orchestration and this also extends to developer desktops with Docker Desktop Enterprise, including the ability to ensure matching API versions through the use of Version Packs.
+Developers on Windows 10 can create both Windows and Linux applications, and developers on macOS can create Linux applications with Docker Desktop Enterprise.
+Application Templates enable developers to build modern applications using a library of predefined and organization-approved application and service templates, without requiring prior knowledge of Docker commands.
+By providing re-usable “scaffolding” for developing modern container-based applications, Application Templates accelerate developer onboarding and improve productivity.
+Docker Enterprise is the first platform to support both Docker Swarm and Kubernetes orchestration which also extends to developer desktops with Docker Desktop Enterprise.
+Docker Desktop Enterprise includes the ability to ensure matching API versions through the use of Version Packs.

-In this lab we'll use Docker Desktop Enterprise to create container-based applications locally.
-If you're also running the Docker Enterprise workshop you will have the opportunity to push these applications to the Docker Enterprise cluster using both Swarm and Kubernetes.
+In this lab, we’ll use Docker Desktop Enterprise to create container-based applications locally.
+If you’re also running the Docker Enterprise workshop, you will have the opportunity to push these applications to the Docker Enterprise cluster using both Swarm and Kubernetes.

 Suggested workshop order:
 * Task 1 - Task XX in this workshop can be run as a standalone workshop using only Docker Desktop Enterprise.